Photo by Kmiecik Imagery

 What is the Summer Teen Interpreters Program?

-Summer Teen Interpreters are young adults in grades 7 through 12 (in the 2022-2023 school year) who have an exceptional interest in animals, conservation, and public speaking.
+Summer Teen Interpreters are young adults in grades 7 through 12 (in the 2026-2027 school year) who have a passion for animals, conservation, and public speaking.
 Summer Teen Interpreters learn about various topics including, but not limited to animal care, training, enrichment, conservation, public speaking, and zoo visitor engagement.
 Summer Teen Interpreters use the knowledge they gain in these topics to assist the education department by providing a range of interactive experiences for zoo guests.
 This program also allows teens to enhance their sense of responsibility, develop job skills, and grow in their conservation ethic.

 Note: Participants do not handle animals or work in animal areas.